stephanieyflu/DDA-visualizations/README.md

    target disease and the set of genes related to the associated disease;
 6. MESH_id: the MeSH id of the associated disease, if known;
 7. OMIN_id: the OMIN id of the associated disease, if known.

+## Additional Notes by Stephanie

+Input format:
+- Place all abstracts in the `input_files` folder as individual .txt files
+- The title of the abstract can also be included in the .txt file

 ## Resources